JeremyTCD/Mimo/ReadMe.md

    }
    ```

    Your browser should reload the page automatically.
-Instead of displaying 4 articles, your recent page should display 2 articles and a link to view the other two.
+Instead of displaying 4 articles, your "all articles" page should display 2 articles and a link to view the other two.

 ## Packing BasicBlog